lucasespinosa28/Celo-Tutorial/README.md

 Compiling 9 files with 0.8.0
 Compilation finished successfully
 ```
-# Use Harthat to test you smart contract
+### Use Harthat to test you smart contract
 the best practive is test the smart contract in your machine before deploy, create a file ```test/tineyVillageTest.js```.
 The [hardhat documentation](https://hardhat.org/guides/truffle-testing.html) has more information about testing using other libraries.

-Import the module chai, it's are our test library,it was installed in the first parts of this tutorial
+Import the module chai, it's are our test library,it was installed in the first part of this tutorial
 ```javascript
 const { expect } = require("chai");
 ```